-For some time the mobile industry has focused heavily on the opportunity presented by real time Location Based Services (LBS) for individual subscribers, a market that is estimated to reach $12.7 billion by 2014, according to Juniper Research.
+For some time the mobile industry has focused heavily on the opportunity presented by real time Location Based Services (LBS) for individual subscribers.
 While there has been great success with LBS for apps targeted at consumers, many mobile operators have struggled to realize their share of this opportunity, with most of the revenue going to over-the-top (OTT) content players.
 OTT players lead the way in using real-time location data to provide location-centric services to consumers, such as special offers or vouchers.

 • Competitive Benchmarking (Retail) – previously unavailable intelligence on the profile of visitors to competitive stores